brunoasm/varKoder/docs/image.md

 ## Input format

-`varKoder.py image` accepts two input formats: folder-based or table-based.
+`varKoder image` accepts two input formats: folder-based or table-based.

 Only the table-based format supports multiple labels per sample (for example, you could label the family, genus and species for a sample at the same time).
 With folder-based programs, varKoder will infer the label from the folder structure.